Warning: These twists are so addictive that it’s a good idea to make more than one batch!

 Needless to say, this year I’ll be making these for all my holiday parties!

-To read the Rockland Magazine Hanukkah feature and for all the recipes click on Lights, candles, latkes!
-How to throw an unforgettable Hanukkah dinner party
+To read the Rockland Magazine Hanukkah feature, and for all the recipes from the article, click here: Lights, candles, latkes!
+How to throw an unforgettable Hanukkah dinner party.

 active time: 15 min

 - 1 frozen puff pastry sheet – thawed at room temperature for 1 hour